-On campus students will review the exam directly after completion of each exam.
+On campus students will review the exam after all test-takers have completed exam.
 Online students may attend the on campus exam review or will review the exam at the next face-to-face clinical.
 Individual test item inquiries will be completed on the Student Test Item Query Form provided by the instructor.
 For any questions regarding an exam review, the student must contact his/her instructor to set up an appointment for individual review.